What is Deburring

 image of a type of deburring tool

-There is a wide variety of deburring tools, such as:
+There is a wide variety of deburring tools available.

 Hand Files